 Used of fullerenes

-Physicists and chemists have found many uses for fullerenes: they are used in the synthesis of new compounds in optics, the production of conductors and In the fields of fundamental and applied Sciences with used of atomic structure.
+Physicists and chemists have found many uses for fullerenes.
+This are used in the synthesis of new compounds in optics, the production of conductors and In the fields of fundamental.
+Also, applied Sciences with used of atomic structure.
 Studies in biology have found the ability of fullerenes to fight against substances that inhibit the oxidation of healthy cells of the human body and animals.
 This gave a new vector of development of the use of fullerenes for the benefit of human health.
 So, in 2012 the publication was published, which attracted the attention of gerontologists — specialists working on the problems of aging.
 In this work, Tarek Baati and co-authors demonstrated impressive results — rats fed a suspension of fullerenes in olive oil, lived twice as long as usual, and, moreover, showed increased resistance to toxic factors.

 Shungite fullerenes in water

 Fullerenes in shungite were found as molecules C60 and C70.
 It was found that the unusual moleculeus have a hydrated form, allowing them to dissolve in water.
 Perhaps this is an explanation for the theories in the field of scientific studies of the beneficial properties of water that has been in contact with this mineral.
 Also as shungite suspensions, which are obtained by mixing with olive oil.
 There are two types of shungite in Karelia.
 It is classic and elite.
-On our site there is also an article – What is shungite, which describes in more detail this rare mineral as well as its properties and types.
+On our site there is also an article – What is shungite.
+This is describes in more detail this rare mineral as well as its properties and types.